widal001/ejscreen-demo/README.md

    > Creating postgres     ... done
    > Creating app          ... done
    ```
-1. Wait 2-3 seconds after the apps are built, then run `docker-compose exec pytest` from the command line to execute the tests and ensure everything passes.
+1. Wait 2-3 seconds after the apps are built, then run `docker-compose exec app pytest` from the command line to execute the tests and ensure everything passes.
 Something similar to the following should be printed to the console:
    ```
-   $ docker-compose exec pytest
+   $ docker-compose exec app pytest
    > =========================== test session starts ==========================
    > platform linux -- Python 3.7.10, pytest-6.2.2, py-1.10.0, pluggy-0.13.1
    > rootdir: /app